radianttap/Coordinator/documentation/Implement.md

 ```

-This way, Coordinators can fulfil their promise to be *routing mechanism* between any UIVC and any back-end object.
+This way, Coordinators can fulfill their promise to be *routing mechanism* between any UIVC and any back-end object.

 ### AppDelegate